react-native-admob/admob/docs/docs/usage.md

 ## Initializing Mobile Ads SDK

-Before you loading any ads, you must initialize Mobile Ads SDK by calling `AdManager.initialize()`.
+Before you loading any ads, you must initialize Mobile Ads SDK by calling `AdMob.initialize()`.

 ```js
 import AdMob from '@react-native-admob/admob';